Francis L. Dade

-Francis Langhorne Dade (February 22, 1792 - December 28, 1835) was a United States Army officer who served in the War of 1812 and the Seminole Wars.
-Dade was killed in a battle with Seminole Indians that came to be known as the "Dade Massacre".
-The Dade Massacre was the first battle of the Second Seminole War, and one of the worst U.S. military defeats at the hands of Indigenous Americans.
+Major Francis Langhorne Dade (February 22, 1792 - December 28, 1835) was a United States Army officer who served in the War of 1812 and the Seminole Wars.
+Dade was killed in an ambush by Seminole warriors that came to be known as the Dade battle, the first engagement of the Second Seminole War, and one of the worst U.S. military defeats at the hands of Native Americans.
 After his death, Dade became the namesake of several places, most notably Miami-Dade County, Florida.

 Life and career

-Francis L. Dade was born in King George County, Virginia in 1792.
-Dade's family was part of the elite slave-owner class of the South.
-His ancestor, also named Francis Dade, migrated from England to the Virginia Colony in 1650, and was elected as Speaker of the House of Burgesses.
-Francis L. Dade initially studied to be a lawyer under the tutelage of his cousin Lawrence Dade, but he later chose to pursue a military career instead.
+Francis Langhorne Dade was born in King George County, Virginia in 1792.
+Dade's family was part of the elite Planter class of the South.
+His ancestor, also named Francis Dade, migrated from England to the colony of Virginia in 1650, and was elected as speaker of the House of Burgesses.
+Dade initially studied to be a lawyer under the tutelage of his cousin Lawrence Taliaferro Dade, but he later chose to pursue a military career instead.
 In March 1813 (during the War of 1812) he joined the U.S. Army 12th Infantry Regiment as a Lieutenant.
 During the war he was stationed in Louisa County.
 After the war ended he was transferred to the 4th Infantry Regiment in May 1815.

 In 1818, Dade was part of Andrew Jackson's army that invaded Florida.
 During this invasion, Dade participated in the occupation of Spanish Pensacola and the raising of the U.S. flag over the city.
 He was also promoted to Captain in 1818.
 Dade was later appointed as the duty officer under Andrew Jackson in Pensacola.
 In 1821, after Florida was annexed, Dade was involved in the arrest of Spanish official José Callava, who had refused to hand over documents to the United States.
 Dade apprehended Callava and personally brought him to Andrew Jackson.
 Dade later led two expeditions, in 1825 and 1826, from Fort Brooke to Fort King, which paved the way for a military road between the two forts.
 In November 1826, Dade and his soldiers built Fort Duval, a military fort on the mouth of the Suwannee River.
 In January 1827, Dade and his soldiers displaced a number of Seminole Indians from their villages, using the pretext of the murder of a White settler family by the Aucilla River.
 In December 1827, Dade married Amanda Middleton in Pensacola, which was one of the first Protestant marriages in the city.